acl-org/acl-anthology/hugo/content/info/corrections.md

 For revisions, you will need to provide a paragraph-form summary of all the changes in the revision.
 This description will be published together with your revision and should be written in a neutral scientific tone.
 **Please ensure** that the link you provide is *directly* to a downloadable PDF that works with `wget`.
+If the metadata also needs to change, follow the instructions in the above paragraph for that as well.
 Anthology staff will respond to your request as time permits.